elliotchance/pie/README.md

 6. If you chose `ForAll` or `ForStrings`, then you must add unit tests to `pie/strings_test.go`.

+7. If you chose `ForMaps`, then you must add unit tests to `pie/currencies.go`.

-7. Update the README to list the new functions.
+8. Update the README to list the new functions.

 ## Why is the emoji a slice of pizza instead of a pie?